joe-crick/querty/README.md

 # <img src='https://raw.githubusercontent.com/joe-crick/querty/master/Querty.png' height='60' alt='Querty Logo' aria-label='querty' /> Querty

-## Querty is currently in _Beta_

-While Querty's MVP is complete, it is still undergoing testing.
-If you're using it, please report any bugs you may find to the GitHub repo.
-Many thanks!

 ## Table of contents

 - [Change the way you think about working with API Data](#change-the-way-you-think-about-working-with-api-data)